Sanxia car attack: Incident

 Four individuals were without vital signs before arriving at the hospital.
-They included a 40-year-old woman surnamed Hung (洪), a scooter rider waiting at a red light,and three female students from Sanxia Junior High School (新北市立三峽國民中學): two 12-year-old girls surnamed Chang (張) and Wu (吳), and a 13-year-old girl surnamed Liu (劉).
+They included a 40-year-old woman surnamed Hung (洪), a scooter rider waiting at a red light, and three female students from Sanxia Junior High School (新北市立三峽國民中學): two 12-year-old girls surnamed Chang (張) and Wu (吳), and a 13-year-old girl surnamed Liu (劉).
 All three students were classmates.
 The girl surnamed Chang was successfully resuscitated by the medical team at Tucheng Hospital (新北市立土城醫院).
 The remaining three were declared dead after failed emergency treatment at the hospital.
 After undergoing two surgeries and 12 days of treatment in intensive care, Yu Wen-cheng was pronounced dead at 7:20 a.m. on May 31.

 Suspect

-Driver

 The perpetrator was Yu Wen-cheng (余文正), aged 78, a resident of Longxue Borough (龍學里), Sanxia District.
-He was a graduate of Tatung University and had worked for decades at Tatung Company, where he held executive positions, including board director, corporate representative, general manager of overseas subsidiaries, and board member of Elitegroup Computer Systems.He also served as a supervisor on the board of Tatung University.
+He was a graduate of Tatung University and had worked for decades at Tatung Company, where he held executive positions, including board director, corporate representative, general manager of overseas subsidiaries, and board member of Elitegroup Computer Systems.
+He also served as a supervisor on the board of Tatung University.

 Former colleagues at Tatung stated that Yu's demeanor would change significantly when driving—he often became anxious, irritable, and exhibited signs of road rage.